CKBox - quick start

 Read more in the Creating access credentials section of the Environments management guide.

-In order to configure your CKEditor installation to use Easy Image, you need to provide two values:
+To configure your CKEditor installation to use CKBox, you need to provide this value:

 - The security token endpoint (token URL) of your choice.

 Note: Every customer (organization in the CKEditor Ecosystem customer dashboard) has their own, unique URLs to communicate with CKEditor Cloud Services, so it is necessary to configure the upload URL.
 The value of the upload URL can be found in the CKEditor Ecosystem dashboard (navigate to the “CKEditor 5 configuration” tab in the selected environment).